-Sec.
-32. Workers in Informal Economy Local Development Unit (WIELDU). - The Workers in Informal Economy Local Development Unit (WIELDU) shall be established in every city and municipality to perform the following functions among others in consultation with the workers in the informal economy and their organizations:

-- a) Prepare an overall development plan and work program that will address the needs of the workers in the informal economy.
-The barangay development plans shall be incorporated in this overall development plan; - Encourage the organizing of informal economic units and workers in the informal economy; - c) Develop and maintain a comprehensive, age, and sex-disaggregated database of all workers in the informal economy and economic units within the jurisdiction of the LGU that shall include all relevant information as contained in the IRR of this Act.
+- Sec.
+32. Workers in Informal Economy Local Development Unit (WIELDU).
+The Workers in Informal Economy Local Development Unit (WIELDU) shall be established in every city and municipality to perform the following functions among others in consultation with the WIE and their organizations: - a) prepare an overall development plan and work program that will address the needs of the WIE.
+The barangay development plans shall be incorporated in this overall development plan; - b) encourage the organizing of informal economic units and WIE; - c) develop and maintain a comprehensive, age, and sex-disaggregated database of all WIE and economic units within the jurisdiction of the LGU that shall include all relevant information as contained in the IRR of this Act.
 Provided that, laws on privacy and confidentiality shall be fully complied with.
-Provided further, that the database shall include information on payments collected from , organizations and economic units;

-- d) Establish an IE One-Stop Shop Center which shall handle all transactions and processing of business permit applications within their respective jurisdiction and worker's registration; and, - e) Support MSME informal enterprise development towards transitioning to formality.

-In addition, the WIELDU may also perform other similar functions and undertakings pursuant to the provisions of this Act.
-In the performance of WIELDU's functions, the principle of preferential treatment to the poorest and most vulnerable shall be observed.

-Sec.
-33. Composition. - The Local Chief Executives (LCEs) shall be the primary overseers of WIELDU's operations.
-The IRR of this Act shall provide for WIELDU's composition provided that, informal workers' representatives shall form at least fifty percent (50%) of WIELDU's membership.
-Provided further, that informal economy representatives shall not be less than five (5), and provided finally, that at least forty percent (40%) of all WIELDO's members are women.
-Other relevant guidelines on WIELDU's operations shall be included in the IRR of this Act.
+Provided further, that the database shall include information on payments collected from WIE, organizations and economic units; - d) establish an IE One-Stop Shop Center which shall handle all transactions and processing of business permit applications within their respective jurisdiction and worker's registration; and, - e) support MSME informal enterprise development towards transitioning to formality. - In addition, the WIELDU may also perform other similar functions and undertakings pursuant to the provisions of this Act.
+In the performance of WIELDU's functions, the principle of preferential treatment to the poorest and most vulnerable shall be observed. - Sec.
+33. Composition.
+The Local Chief Executives (LCEs) shall be the primary overseers of WIELDU's operations.
+The IRR of this Act shall provide for WIELDU's composition provided that, informal workers' representatives shall form at least fifty

-Sec.
-34. Local Government Unit Informal Economy Development Fund (LGU-IEDF). - An Informal Economy Development Fund shall be established by every municipality and city.
-Such fund will be supervised and managed by the concerned LGU through the WIELDU and subject to audit by the Commission on Audit (COA).

-For the initial operations of WIELDU, each LGU shall allocate a portion from their Internal Revenue Allotment or IRA.
+- percent (50%) of WIELDU's membership.
+Provided further, that IE representatives shall - 2 not be less than five (5), and provided finally, that at least forty percent (40%) of all - 3 WIELDO's members are women.
+Other relevant guidelines on WIELDU's operations shall - 4 be included in the IRR of this Act. - 5 Sec.
+34. Local Government Unit Informal Economy Development Fund (LGU-IEDF). - 6 -An Informal Economy Development Fund shall be established by every municipality and - 7 city.
+Such fund will be supervised and managed by the concerned LGU through the - 8 WIELDU and subject to audit by the Commission on Audit (COA). - 9 For the initial operations of WIELDU, each LGU shall allocate a portion from their Internal - 10 Revenue Allotment or IRA.